keeto/expectacle/README.md

 #### `toBeBoolean()` / `toBeABoolean()`

-Checks whether the expected value is a boolean.
+Checks whether the actual value is a boolean.

 #### `toBeArray()` / `toBeAnArray()`

-Checks whether the expected value is an array.
+Checks whether the actual value is an array.

 #### `toBeFunction()` / `toBeAFunction()`

-Checks whether the expected value is a function.
+Checks whether the actual value is a function.

 #### `toBeNumber()` / `toBeANumber()`

-Checks whether the expected value is a number.
+Checks whether the actual value is a number.

 #### `toBeObject()` / `toBeAnObject()`

-Checks whether the expected value is an object (but not an array).
+Checks whether the actual value is an object (but not an array).

 #### `toBeString()` / `toBeAString()`

-Checks whether the expected value is a string.
+Checks whether the actual value is a string.

 #### `toBeNull()`

-Checks whether the expected value is `null`.
+Checks whether the actual value is `null`.

 #### `toBeUndefined()`

-Checks whether the expected value is `undefined`.
+Checks whether the actual value is `undefined`.

 #### `toBeNaN()`

-Checks whether the expected value is `NaN`.
+Checks whether the actual value is `NaN`.

 #### `toBeTrue()`

-Checks whether the expected value is `true`.
+Checks whether the actual value is `true`.

 #### `toBeFalse()`

-Checks whether the expected value is `false`.
+Checks whether the actual value is `false`.

 #### `toBeTruthy()`

-Checks whether the expected value is truthy (i.e., coerces as a boolean `true` value).
+Checks whether the actual value is truthy (i.e., coerces as a boolean `true` value).

 #### `toBeFalsy()`

-Checks whether the expected value is falsy (i.e., coerces as a boolean `false` value).
+Checks whether the actual value is falsy (i.e., coerces as a boolean `false` value).

 #### `toHaveShape(shape)`

-Checks whether the expected object has a particular shape.
+Checks whether the actual object has a particular shape.
 See the "Shapes" section below.

 ### Shapes

-Shapes are a way to verify the structure of the expected value in your tests, without verifying the actual value.
+Shapes are a way to verify the structure of the actual value in your tests, without verifying the actual value.

 You can use the `toHaveShape()` method, passing it a shape: